 If your new users can't access any of your Boards, check the default level of permission of the boards in question.
 If they are set to "No Access" you users will not be able to see them until granted explicit permissions.

 You can correct the situation in one of two ways.
 To grant all users in your organization a specific level of access, you can configure the default permission for that board.
-Do this by clicking the Board Settings menu.
+Do this by clicking on the in the upper-right corner of the board and selecting Board Settings.

 Then check the box next to Set default user security to and select the desired level of permission for all users of your account.